Menu

 Our Investment

-GIF’s investment supported a randomised controlled trial to test whether the distribution of fortified rice through the PDS is a cost-effective way to treat anaemia at scale.
-The J-PAL team also wished to collect information, carry out implementation and advocacy activities, and produce guidance to facilitate the potential scale-up of the intervention by the Government of Tamil Nadu (GoTN).
+GIF’s grant of USD 1.23 million was used to test whether the distribution of fortified rice through the PDS is a cost-effective way to treat anaemia at scale.
+The J-PAL team also wished to collect information, carry out implementation and advocacy activities, and produce guidance to facilitate the potential scale-up of the intervention by the Government of Tamil Nadu.

 currency_exchange